acquaai/acquaai.github.com/source/_posts/using-ceph-rbd-persistent-storage.md

 <!-- more -->

-* Install the latest ceph-common package:
+* Install the ceph-common package same as ceph-cluster.

 ```yaml
     - name: update apt cache